 To study abroad, you must have a signed, valid passport from your country of citizenship that will not expire for a minimum of six months after your planned return date.
 If you do not have a passport, or it's about to expire, make sure you apply or renew as soon as possible!
 U.S. Citizens can refer to the U.S. Department of State’s website for more information about passports and processing time.

 A Student Visa is official permission by a foreign government to live and study in that country.
 It typically comes in the form of a stamp that is inserted directly into your passport.
-A Student Visa is required for all yearlong students and summer Stirling students participating in an internship.
+A Student Visa is required for all yearlong students.

-Yearlong students and those participating in an internship through their host university (regardless of program length) are required to apply for a Student Visa prior to departure.
-Students applying for a Student Visa must complete the application process prior to departure.
-You will be required to appear in person at a biometrics facility to complete this process.
+Yearlong students are required to apply for and obtain a Student Visa prior to departure.
+Students applying for a Student Visa will submit the application online.
+However, visa applicants will be required to appear in person at a biometrics facility to complete this process.

-Further information will be posted to your USAC Student Gateway account in the Visa Guide, which you will receive after you have been accepted into your USAC program (typically four months prior to the program start.
-Program Advisors in the Central Office are also available to answer any visa questions you may have.
+Further information will be posted to your USAC Student Gateway account in the Visa Guide, which you will receive after you have been accepted into your USAC program (typically four months prior to the program start).
+USAC Program Advisors in the Central Office are also available to answer any visa questions you may have.

 All costs related to obtaining a visa, including travel, are your responsibility.